Causes and Diagnoses

 - Spicy foods

-- Tomato-based foods such as chili, spaghetti sauce, pizza or salsa
+- Tomato-based foods such as chili, spaghetti sauce, pizza and salsa

-If GERD symptoms do not resolve from changes in lifestyle and medications, additional tests may need to be performed to determine if another condition is causing symptoms.
-Those tests include:
+If your symptoms do not resolve from changes in your lifestyle and medications, you may need additional tests.
+This will help determine if another condition is causing your symptoms.
+These tests include:

 - Upper endoscopy: Your physician will lightly sedate you and may numb your throat before sliding an endoscope (a thin, flexible plastic tube with a light and a lens at the end of it) down your throat.
-This tiny camera lets the physician see the surface of your esophagus to confirm GERD.
-The physician may, if necessary, perform a biopsy (obtain small tissue samples) by using forceps (tiny tweezers) that are passed through the endoscope.
-A pathologist will examine the sample to determine if the tissues are abnormal.
+This tiny camera lets your physician see the surface of your esophagus to confirm GERD.
+If necessary, your physician may perform a biopsy (obtain small tissue samples) by using forceps (tiny tweezers) passed through the endoscope.
+A pathologist will examine the sample to determine if the tissue cells are abnormal.

-- pH monitoring examination: A nasogastric tube is passed through your nose into the lower esophagus for 24 to 48 hours to monitor how and when acid enters the esophagus.
-If used in conjunction with a food diary (a log indicating the amounts and types of food eaten at specific times), this allows your physician to find a correlation between symptoms and reflux.
-This test may be used to determine whether respiratory symptoms are caused by reflux.
+- pH monitoring examination: A nasogastric tube is passed through your nose into your lower esophagus for 24 to 48 hours.
+This will monitor how and when acid enters your esophagus.
+The results of this test along with a food diary (a log with the amounts and types of food eaten at specific times) will allow your physician to find a correlation between your symptoms and reflux.
+This test may also be used to determine if you have respiratory symptoms caused by reflux.